Racpat on the road again

 Editor’s note: After a year of hunkering down at home and hiding from the pandemic, Rachel and Patrick begin their fourth tour on bicycles.
 After traveling the world, they have decided to see their own country.
 Below is a little about how they got ready — which is a challenge all by itself — and a journal from the first day on the road.
 As for their motivation, they love learning about other people’s lives and forming new connections.
 Rachel says this quote sums it up best:

-When I first interviewed Rachel for this story, I asked Rachel about her motivations to travel.
+When I first interviewed Rachel for this story, I asked Rachel about her motivations for traveling.
 Initially, she said, “Part of who we are is to travel and mostly by bike.”

 Since people’s perspective of life and their motivations is one of the things that interest me most, I prodded a little deeper by saying, “Think of travel and bicycles as the how.
 Your motivation is why.
 I travel by bicycle because _______.
 There is no right or wrong reason.”